LarsenDR/Radio-Docs/ka9q-radio-examples.md

 # Best practice for naming .local address targets

-# Why is airspy ahd airspyhf in same conf file?
+# Why is airspy and airspyhf in same conf file?

 ## Single computer examples